St. Lawrence River: Geography

+Marine weather

+In winter, the St. Lawrence River begins producing ice in December between Montreal and Quebec City.
+The prevailing winds and currents push this ice towards the estuary, and it reaches the east of Les Méchins at the end of December.
+Ice covers the entire Gulf of St. Lawrence in January and February.

+Ice helps navigation by preventing the formation of waves, and therefore spray, and prevents the icing of ships.

+Watershed

 With the draining of the Champlain Sea, due to a rebounding continent from the Last Glacial Maximum, the St. Lawrence River was formed.
-The Champlain Sea lasted from about 13,000 years ago to about 10,000 years ago and was continuously shrinking during that time, a process that continues today.The Saint Lawrence River is home to 1,864 islands and was given the name the 1000 Islands.
+The Champlain Sea lasted from about 13,000 years ago to about 10,000 years ago and was continuously shrinking during that time, a process that continues today.
+The head of the St. Lawrence River, near Lake Ontario, is home to the Thousand Islands.

-Today, the St. Lawrence River begins at the outflow of Lake Ontario and flows adjacent to Gananoque, Brockville, Morristown, Ogdensburg, Massena, Cornwall, Montreal, Trois-Rivières, and Quebec City before draining into the Gulf of St. Lawrence, one of the largest estuaries in the world.
+Today, the St. Lawrence River begins at the outflow of Lake Ontario and flows adjacent to Cape Vincent, Gananoque, Clayton, Alexandria Bay, Brockville, Morristown, Ogdensburg, Massena, Cornwall, Montreal, Trois-Rivières, and Quebec City before draining into the Gulf of St. Lawrence, often given as the largest estuary in the world.
 The estuary begins at the eastern tip of Île d'Orléans, just downstream from Quebec City.
 The river becomes tidal around Quebec City.

 The St. Lawrence River runs 3058 km from the farthest headwater to the mouth and 1197 km from the outflow of Lake Ontario.
 These numbers include the estuary; without the estuary, the length from Lake Ontario is c.
 500 km (c.
 300 mi).
 The farthest headwater is the North River in the Mesabi Range at Hibbing, Minnesota.
 Its drainage area, which includes the Great Lakes, the world's largest system of freshwater lakes, is 1344200 km2, of which 839200 km2 is in Canada and 505000 km2 is in the United States.
 The basin covers parts of Ontario and Quebec in Canada, parts of Minnesota, Wisconsin, Illinois, Indiana, Ohio, Pennsylvania, New York, Vermont, and nearly the entirety of the state of Michigan in the United States.
 The average discharge below the Saguenay River is 16800 m3/s.
 At Quebec City, it is 12101 m3/s.
 The average discharge at the river's source, the outflow of Lake Ontario, is 7410 m3/s.